 It’s definitely not a sure thing, but this fact is officially plausible.

 Tim Stronge covered this topic during his and Alan Mauldin’s SubOptic 2019 mythbusting session.
-Click below to read more about the facts and ideas that Tim and Alan took on during their presentation.

 Tim Stronge is VP of Research at TeleGeography.
 His responsibilities span across many of our research practices including network infrastructure, bandwidth demand modeling, cross-border traffic flows, and telecom services pricing.